 The department store chain House of Fraser have revealed that they will be closing 31 of their 59 UK stores, as part of a deal to rescue the business.

-The stores that have been scheduled for closure will reportedly stay open until early 2019, when House of Fraser will slowly begin to close them.
+The other stores that have been scheduled for closure will reportedly stay open until early 2019, when House of Fraser will slowly begin to close them.
 Should all 31 closures go ahead, it's estimated that 2,000 staff will lose their jobs, including a further 4,000 head office roles.

 So is your local House of Fraser on the list to be shut down?
 Here's the full list of House of Fraser closures:

-London Oxford Street
+- London Oxford Street

-London King William Street
+- London King William Street

 House of Fraser chairman Frank Slevin has explained the decision by referencing the difficult climate of the retail industry.
 He has said that HoF "urgently needs to adapt", to stay at the forefront.

 He said, "Our legacy store estate has created an unsustainable cost base which, without restructuring, presents an existential threat to the business."